 April 7, 2022

 The Maximo community has many questions about the next version of Maximo and how it will impact companies.
-This blog reviews at a high level the three big changes which companies and users will experience when upgrading from Maximo to Maximo Application Suite.
+This blog reviews at a high level the three big changes that companies and users will experience when upgrading from Maximo to Maximo Application Suite.
 It sets the stage for a series of blogs from Projetech that will go more in-depth to help answer these questions for Maximo users.

 Over the years, IBM has developed new applications, and enhanced existing applications, in the MRO space.
 Many have been in separate offerings and with separate licensing.
-Maximo Application Suite brings these applications together as a grouping of EAM products in one suite with a common user interface, a new underlying technical architecture and a new licensing model.
+Maximo Application Suite brings these applications together as a grouping of EAM products in one suite with a common user interface, a new underlying technical architecture, and a new licensing model.

 The big change to Maximo’s capabilities is the inclusion of multiple asset management products into a single suite of applications, and the introduction of a new common application ‘skin’ for user navigation throughout the suite.